chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 run the following command

-> 💡 This will instruct Docker to start a running container with the following petstore:latest image, forwarding port 8080 to the Spring Boot App running on 8080 (default Spring Boot Port).
+> 📝 Please Note, This will instruct Docker to start a running container with the following petstore:latest image, forwarding port 8080 to the Spring Boot App running on 8080 (default Spring Boot Port).
 The PETSTORESERVICE_SERVER_PORT is one of several environment variables that we will introduce over the course of these guidas.

 ```docker run -p 8080:8080 -e PETSTORESERVICE_SERVER_PORT=8080 petstoreservice:latest```